 – Masters Degree in a behavioral health field (MSW preferred) – Clinical license needed.

-– CAC III or LAC a plus.
+– Must have a CAC III or LAC.

 – Experience working with an interdisciplinary team.